naanprofit/KSOLVER-X/repo/README.md

 * `demo_saves.txt` – candidate scalars that passed the verification stage.
 * `demo_metrics.jsonl` – periodic worker metrics in JSON lines format.

+The script now prints a short summary of the latest metrics flush so you can see counters such as `steps`, `trap_hits`, and any accumulated timer buckets at a glance.
+The full JSONL file remains available if you want to ingest the metrics into other tooling.

 ### Manual invocation

 The CLI modules can be called individually once dependencies are installed: